 (d) Identifying opportunities to strengthen enabling environments and enhance the provision of support for adaptation in the context of specific policies, practices and actions.

-The event is organised jointly by the Subsidiary Bodies, the Adaptation Committee and guided by the High Level Climate Champions.
+The Technical Expert Meetings on Adaptation are organized jointly by the Subsidiary Bodies, the Adaptation Committee and guided by the High Level Climate Champions.
 It comprises annual technical expert meetings, an annual technical paper and an annual summary for policymakers .
 The summary for policymakers feeds into the annual high‐level event that builds on the Lima‐Paris Action Agenda and will be held in conjunction with the COP until 2020.

 Find further information via: http://unfccc.int/9542